intel/pepc/docs/guide-topology.md

 On Granite Rapids Xeon there are 2 I/O dies per package.
 However, future Intel platforms may have more die types, for example a memory die.

-Compute dies contain CPUs and are enumerated by the hardware via the `CPUID` instruction or via MSR 0x54 (`MSR_PM_LOGICAL_ID`).
-Compute die IDs are assigned by the hardware.
+Compute dies contain CPUs and are enumerated by the hardware via the `CPUID` instruction.
+But on some platforms, like Granite Rapids Xeon, compute dies are not visible via `CPUID`.
+In this case, they are enumerated via MSR 0x54 (`MSR_PM_LOGICAL_ID`), and "domain ID" from the MSR is used ad the die ID.

 Non-compute dies do not contain CPUs.
-The `pepc` tool enumerates them via TPMI and assigns die IDs, so die IDs come from `pepc`, not from hardware.
+The `pepc` tool enumerates them via TPMI and assigns die IDs.